blakeohare/crayon/Tutorials/intro-beginner/index.md

 ### Fields and dot notation

-Certain types of values have something called "fields".
-These are extra bits of information that can be accessed by using a dot . followed by the name of the field.
+Certain types of values have something called **fields**.
+These are extra bits of information that can be accessed by using a dot `.` character followed by the name of the field.
 For strings and lists, there are several built-in fields.
-For example, you can get the length of a list by adding a .length to the end of any list value.
+For example, you can get the length of a list by adding a `.length` to the end of any list value.
 This will result in the length of the list as an integer.

 ```csharp
 function printTheListLineByLine(someList) {